tboutron/TargetVector/README.md

 - TestRunnerAndCodeCoverage.bat assumes that you have a separate folder for tests (\Tests).
 This could be changed hardcoding it or adding another parameter to the batch file.
 - The Tests Report is made in JSon so we need to parse it to XML to be readable by JUnit.
 So, thanks to Michael Delva for his test report parser method found in his [blogspot](https://www.emidee.net/ue4/2018/11/13/UE4-Unit-Tests-in-Jenkins.html), I modified it only a little.
 - The CodeCoverageReport will be used by Cobertura to display the code coverage.
-- In some places, slackSend is used to send messages to a Slack Workspace.
-The channel name is only used if you want to override the one used in the Slack plugin configuration.
+- In some places, discordSend is used to send messages to a Discord channel.
 - I do a git hard reset and git clean to clean the workspace after everything has been done.
 This way, if the repository it's something big, only the changes are downloaded and thus, we save bandwidth.

+It would be nice to add github checks to pull requests, but it's not possible with a free account (in private repositories).

+### Discord Setup
+discordSend is used to send messages to a Discord channel.
+The Webhook for Discord must be defined with the TVDISCORDWEBHOOK Environment Variable in Jenkins.

+- In Discord right click on the channel you want Jenkins to send messages to and click Edit Channel.
+- Navigate to Integrations > Webhooks and click New Webhook
+- Name it to whatever you want and click Copy Webhook
+- In Jenkins Navigate to Manage Jenkins > Configure System > Global Variables and check Environment Variables (if not already checked).
+- Click the Add button
+- In the new entry enter TVDISCORDWEBHOOK as Name
+- Paste the Webhook copied from your Discord Channel Settings
+- Click the Save and Apply buttons

+### Automated Testing

+Included are 2 simple C++ tests in the "Game." group that are already setup to run in the Jenkinsfile and a VoidWorld map.
+Create new C++ tests in the /Source/Tests folder and add them to the "Game." group to automatically run Testing and Code Coverage with Jenkins builds.